 Brianna primarily works with survivors through the firm’s Child Sex Abuse Department, specifically minors and those who have endured unspeakable accounts of childhood sexual abuse.
 Her career focus is to not only support survivors of sexual crimes but to inspire significant change in the justice system in regard to supporting these deserving individuals.
 Brianna also possesses experience in private practice and litigation pertaining to labor and employment cases.

 Brianna graduated cum laude with a Bachelor’s in English and a Minor in Communications and Rhetoric from The State University of Albany in 2017.
 She studied at Vermont Law School for one year before graduating with her Juris Doctor from Brooklyn Law School in 2020.
-Brianna proudly joined the Slater Slater Schulman team in July 2020 and is currently pending admission to the New York State Bar.
+Brianna proudly joined the Slater Slater Schulman team in July 2020.